 5. If you don’t like it, scrap it.

-Last but not least, if you work on a DIY wedding craft and it’s not going as planned (which will undoubtedly happen), scrap it.
+Last but not least, if you work on a project and it’s not going as planned, just scrap it.
 Start over.
 Or, move onto something else.
-If you don’t like how something looks, don’t settle because you spent time on it; move on and craft something you’ll love and of which you’ll be proud.
+If you don’t like how something looks, don’t settle because you spent time on it; move on and craft something you’ll love.
+Make sure the result makes you proud.